Free US shipping over $50 · Ships in 1–2 business days · 60-day free returns

 1. Before the first groom: let your dog sniff the clippers while they're off, then run them nearby without touching.
 Treats throughout.

-2. Work with the coat: clip in the direction of hair growth, using the guard length one size longer than you think you want.
+2. Work with the coat: clip in the direction of hair growth, using a guard one size longer than you think you want.
 You can always go shorter.

-3. Empty the canister when it hits two-thirds full — suction drops off past that.
+3. Empty the canister when it hits two-thirds full — suction drops off past that point.

 4. After each groom: pop the blade head off, brush it clean, and add a drop of the included oil.
 Oiled blades stay cool and quiet.

-5. Matted fur: don't force the clippers through mats — work them out with a comb first, or clip around and consult a groomer for severe matting.
+5. Matted fur: don't force the clippers through mats — work them out with a comb first, or clip around them and see a groomer for severe matting.

 Quiet Coach